Why Do I Need Terminology Management?

 Proactive Terminology Management

-Proactive terminology management involves the creation and maintenance of a multilingual database covering all the terminology used for a company’s products and marketing materials.
-Because technical terms can typically be very specific and accuracy is of utmost importance, an ad hoc approach to terminology management is simply inefficient to achieve content quality.
+Proactive terminology management involves the creation and maintenance of a multilingual database covering all the terminology that was used for a company’s products and marketing materials.
+Because technical terms can be very specific, and accuracy is of utmost importance, an ad hoc approach to terminology management is simply inefficient and does not achieve content quality.

-From specifications and drawings to technical documentation, regulatory documents, and marketing collateral, all different forms of business communication are typically products of multiple authors in different locations.
-Because of this, terminology management is the most efficient solution for ensuring that your business consistently speaks with one voice.
+From specifications and drawings to technical documentation, regulatory documents, and marketing collateral, all different forms of business communication are products of multiple authors in different locations.
+Because of this, terminology management is the most efficient solution to ensure that your business consistently speaks with one voice.

-Securing terminological harmony across translated documents not only improves the usability of your products, it also enables you to better adapt them to global markets and establish a uniform corporate identity.
+Securing terminological harmony across translated documents not only improves the usability of your products internationally, but it also enables companies to better adapt to global markets to establish a uniform corporate identity.

 Going Beyond the Spreadsheet

-More advanced terminology management involves further defining and classifying the terms, so that they can be applied to specific product localization and projects.
+More advanced terminology management involves further defining and classification of the terms so that they can be applied to specific product localizations and projects.
 Beyond the easy-to-use Excel tabular glossary list, there are many third-party tools that help collect, define, classify, and lookup terminology.
 These tools allow a translator to efficiently lookup and manage terms during translation by providing automatic lookup for terminology translation and a streamlined process for verifying terminology translation and consistency.
-Good terminology management tools also enable technical authors and translators to incorporate additional information, such as definitions, context, gender, source, synonyms, product dependency, and so forth.
-Some tools also allow terms to be extracted based on certain sets of criteria such as occurrence, frequency, and origin.
+Good terminology management tools also enable technical authors and translators to incorporate additional information, such as definitions, context, gender, source, synonyms, product dependency, etc. Some tools also allow terms to be extracted based on certain sets of criteria, such as occurrence, frequency, and origin.

 Our Terminology Ecosystem

-Together with terminology extraction (Term Extract), terminology management (TermWiki Pro), terminology lookup (Term Assist), businesses publish their multilingual terminology and glossaries over the Internet with the TermWiki Widget, so that customers, employees, and suppliers around the world can readily look up the information on demand.
-These online glossaries ensure quality, and that consistent expressions and terms are used for multinational marketing, branding, and regulatory compliance.
+With terminology extraction (Term Extract), terminology management (TermWiki Pro), terminology lookup (Term Assist), businesses can publish their multilingual terminology and glossaries over the Internet with the TermWiki Widgt.
+This allows for customers, employees, and suppliers around the world to readily look up the specific information they need on demand.
+These online glossaries ensure quality, and that consistent expressions and terms are used throughout multinational marketing, branding, and regulatory compliance.

 Consistent Corporate Communication

 Terminology management enables organizations of any size to use the same terms consistently within and across the communication types that accompany a product or service.
-Typical communication types include specifications, drawings, user interface, human factors data, software strings, help systems, technical documentation, marketing materials, documents for regulatory submission, and so on.
-As multiple authors typically contribute to these communications, terminology management is the most efficient solution for ensuring that the organization speaks with one voice.
+Typical communication types include but are not limited to technical specifications and documentation, drawings, user interfaces, human factors data, software strings, help systems, marketing materials and documents for regulatory submissions.
+As multiple authors typically contribute to these communications, terminology management is the most efficient solution for ensuring that the organization speaks with one, correct voice.

 Streamlined Authoring, Editing, and Translation

-Having a comprehensive, project-specific term base available at the outset of a project frees developers, writers – and ultimately, translators – from the tedious task of researching terms on their own and reduces the danger of multiple communicators accidentally coining multiple terms for the same feature, which either goes undetected and causes confusion for the user or causes unnecessary expense and delays for terminology harmonization throughout the product lifecycle.
+Having a comprehensive, project-specific term base available at the outset of a project frees developers, writers and ultimately, translators from the tedious task of researching terms on their own.
+This also reduces the danger of multiple communicators accidentally coining multiple terms for the same feature, which can either go undetected and cause confusion for user or can potentially cause unnecessary expenses and delays to correct terminology harmonization throughout the product lifecycle.

 Regulatory Compliance in the Life Sciences

-The life sciences being a regulated industry, organizations operating in this field are subject to government oversight.
-This means, for instance, that a wide variety of documents such as clinical trial reports, user manuals, and product labeling have to be submitted to regulatory bodies for review.
+The life sciences are a heavily regulated industry, in which organizations operating in this field are subject to government oversight.
+This means, for instance, that a wide variety of documents, such as clinical trial reports, user manuals, and product labeling, must be submitted to regulatory bodies for review, often on specific timelines.
 One important aspect of the formal quality of these submissions is the consistent use of correct terminology within any given document and across all documents in a submission package.
 Typically, many different, geographically distributed authors contribute to these submissions, and considering the endless opportunities for introducing synonyms and variants into these documents, terminology management is a mandatory part of any well-planned submission process.

 Learn more about our comprehensive localization solutions for life sciences regulatory compliance.